Miss the third trend in Digital Crisis Management? Check it out here.

 Another important fact to note is that organic search is sensitive to social media content, due to the cross-linking.
 Take advantage of this and incorporate into your response strategy.
 This goes back to our discussion of dialogue and being responsive on all online profiles.
 Incorrect information or perception must be immediately addressed and corrected and issues must be resolved as close to real-time as possible.

 Something to avoid: a Facebook post getting upwards of 100 shares, before you have a chance to respond to the issue at hand.
 The more interactions a negative post has, the more likely it is to end up on top of search engine results.
 Not only acknowledging feedback, but also having difficult conversations decrease the likelihood negative posts end up on search engines, furthering the crisis.

 Tune in next week for the fifth and final tip in digital crisis management.
 Until then, let us know how your company is dealing with problematic search engines results.
-Tweet us your tips @DEVENEYnola, using hashtag #DEVchat.
+Tweet us @DEVENEYMKTG and share your tips.